isomerpages/moe-rosyth/_p1-orientation/My School, Rosyth School.md

 ---
 Dear Diary,

-Have you ever wondered what I do in Rosyth School every day?
-Let me share with you!
+I love going to Rosyth School every day.
+There are many interesting activities that I do with my friends and teachers.
+I enjoy going to the Science Garden and the computer lab to learn.
+I also like the yummy chicken rice and noodles in the school canteen.

-My favourite teacher is my Form Teacher and she is someone I can always turn to when I need help.
-I am also surrounded by my other subject teachers and classmates.
-We have great fun learning and playing every day.
-You can view the following videos to learn about what our 2022 and 2021 P1 students have to say about Rosyth School.
-You can also listen to our School Song and learn how to sing it!
+This is what some of my friends have to say about learning in Rosyth School.

 #### 2022 P1 Students